-The streams in this sub-hierarchy are responsible for outputting binary data (i.e., data in a form that is not readable by text editors).
+The streams in this sub-hierarchy are responsible for outputting binary data.
+That is, data which is in the form of bytes or data types.
 OutputStreams have a write() method that allows us to output a single byte of data at a time.